Intermediate grammar exercise: past perfect vs. past simple

 | Common mistakes | Correct version | Why? |

-I hadn't been to London. | The helping verb had (negative - hadn't) is used in the past perfect. |
+| I didn't been to London. | I hadn't been to London. | We use the helping verb had (negative = hadn't) in the past perfect. |

-When I saw him I noticed that he had had a haircut. | The action (haircut) which happened before another past action must be put into the past perfect to make the time order clear to the listener. |
+| When I saw him, I noticed that he had a haircut. | When I saw him I noticed that he had had a haircut. | The action (a haircut) happened before the other past action (I noticed).
+We use the past perfect for the action which happened first to make the time order clear to the listener. |

-He told me he had been to London. | His original words were: ''I have been to London.''
-However, in reported speech we move the tense back - the present perfect (have been) becomes past perfect (had been). |
+| He told me has been to London. | He told me he had been to London. | His original words were: ''I have been to London.''
+However, in reported speech we move the tense back – the present perfect (have been) becomes past perfect (had been). |